Validators Exit Bus

 A few hours later it might look like the following:

-Note that th described algorithm is looking for a validator to exit only among those that can be exited, while using the projected number of validators, which includes non-existent yet validators.
+Note that the described algorithm is looking for a validator to exit only among those that can be exited, while using the projected number of validators, which includes non-existent yet validators.
 It's only weights, so there is no misconception here.

 The final exit order predicate sequence to fulfill withdrawal requests: